BakaCowpoke/GrandMA3-Lua/README.md

 I hope Alfred (Shared Table of Functions), Impy (Also a Shared Table of Functions), and I can save you some time and headaches.

+Feel free to use these, even as an example of what NOT to do.
+Just because it works doesn't mean it's pretty.

 And I do apologize if my comments in the files seem verbose.

 Hope it Helps!